 - Mechanical or physical error

 How to Fix the External Hard Disk Is Not Detected Issue?

 You can follow these steps to fix the problem with your hard drive.

 Carefully inspect your hard disk for any physical damage.
 If it looks fine, connect it to your PC and observe the drive for any screeching or clicking noise.

-Choose ‘Monitor Drive’ under ‘More Tools’ to check the disk health and temperature.
+- Choose ‘Monitor Drive’ under the ‘Waffle icon’ to check the disk health and temperature.
 Make sure the drive is not overheating and health status is good.
 Further, click ‘Smart Status’ and check the SMART attributes for any warning signs.